jfrog/artifactory-docker-examples/dc-os/install-mysql.md

 2. run command ```dcos package install --options=mysql-options.json mysql```

-3. Make sure MySQL is running and is healthy by looking under the Services tab in the DC/OS UI.
+3. Make sure MySQL is running and is healthy by looking under the services tab in the DC/OS UI.

 Bingo!
-Now you can install Artifactory Pro or Artifactory Enterprise.
+Now you can install Artifactory Pro/Enterprise.
 *[Here is guide to install Artifactory Pro in DC/OS](Artifactory-Pro.md)